vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 > The list of allowed Fast Flags can be found in the [DevForum announcement](https://devforum.roblox.com/t/allowlist-for-local-client-configuration-via-fast-flags/3966569/)

+### It says there's a frozen instance of Sober running in the background

+This is caused by zombie Sober processes that refused to close properly when closing the application.
+This is generally uncommon to encounter, but it is a known issue.

+#### Solution

+Launch your DE's built-in system monitor app or install [Mission Control](https://missioncenter.io/), search, and kill any remaining lingering Sober processes.
+Otherwise, restart your computer as instructed in the popup.

 ### I'm running a virtual machine, but I cannot launch Sober!
 Virtual machines are not generally supported.
 Unless you can passthrough the GPU, it's advised against so to try and run Sober on a virtual machine.